-The following describes the filter concept and available fields and operators.
+This article describes the filter concept and available fields and operators.
 For information on how to create a filter, see Creating Filters.

 Charts in dashboards, rules, and action groups all make use of the Filter component.
 The location of the filter on the page varies depending on the functionality.
-A filter can contain one or more conditions, where the filter condition is made up by the combination of field, operator and value.
+A filter can contain one or more conditions, where the filter condition is defined by the combination of field, operator and value.
 A filter has a default top level condition that cannot be removed, and you add conditions under this using AND or OR operators.

 You build a filter condition as follows: